-Designed to benefit both the organization and the individual, this dynamic, two-day program empowers you to break through conflict barriers, facilitate win-win solutions, and build the capacity to train employees to manage conflict.
-Through hands-on presentations, breakout groups, and individual consultations, you will create a strategic toolkit to face difficult conversations and overcome workplace challenges.
+Designed to benefit both the organization and the individual, this highly dynamic, two-day program empowers you to break through conflict barriers, facilitate win-win solutions, and build the capacity to train employees to manage conflict.
+Through hands-on presentations, breakout groups, and individual consultations, you will create a strategic toolkit to lead difficult conversations and empower yourself and others to overcome workplace challenges.

 - Examine the roots and consequences of common workplace disputes

 - Identify your conflict management strengths and improve your negotiation skills